 (3) ORS 260.156 allows the Secretary of State to adopt rules for the manner of determining and reporting expenditures and contributions under ORS Chapter 260.

-(4) Pursuant to ORS 260.156, the Secretary of State designates the 1996 Campaign Finance Manual: Political Committees and the 1996 Campaign Finance Manual: Candidates and Principal Campaign Committees and associated forms as the procedures and guidelines to be used for compliance with Oregon campaign finance regulations.
+(4) Pursuant to ORS 260.156, the Secretary of State designates the 1998 Campaign Finance Manual and associated forms as the procedures and guidelines to be used for compliance with Oregon campaign finance regulations.